-A family discount of \$100 applies if three or more children attend Sancta Maria College.
+Family discount of \$100 applies if three (3) or more children attend Sancta Maria College.

 Please set up your automatic payment for the financial contributions via internet banking to commence at the beginning of February.
 You will be issued with your school financial account at the start of February which will include your other activities and charges.
 However, please commence your automatic payments as soon as possible to ensure that your account is clear at the end of the calendar year.
-If you would like some assistance with calculating your amounts, please email j.clarke@sanctamaria.school.nz
+If you would like some assistance with calculating your amounts please email: j.clarke@sanctamaria.school.nz

-Sancta Maria College bank account number: 12-3233-0126097-02 [please include your child's full name as reference]
+Sancta Maria College : 12-3233-0126097-02 [please include your child's full name as reference]

-Please remember, part of your acceptance of a place for your child at Sancta Maria College is that you will meet all the financial contributions.
+Please remember, part of your acceptance of a place for your child at Sancta Maria College is your commitment to meet all of the financial contributions.